umakiyer/School_District_Analysis/README.md

 ### 2. The School Summary
 * Calculated the per capita spending for each school.
 * Calculated the average math & reading score for each school (using the 'groupby' function).
-* Calculated the number of students passing math, reading and both (70% or more score).
+* Calculated the number of students passing math, reading and both subjects (70% or more score).
 * Calculated the percenatge of students passing math, reading and both.
 * Created the dataframe using the above data.